 • STRANGERS ASKING IF YOU HAVE A TWIN, SIBLING, ETC. •

 Several times in my life, I recall strangers approaching me to ask if I have a sister or a cousin because I look ‘a lot’ like a person they know.
 Usually, these people were very enthusiastic about how much I looked like the person they know.
 One time in my mid-20s, a woman approached me in a store asking if I have a sister or a cousin named Jamie and also asked if I was adopted.
 I remember the name she said because I had a friend named Jamie so it stood out to me somehow.
 Another time, a friend of my sister’s sent her a text message with a photo of a woman she saw on the train that looked a lot like her.
 Around that same time, I was living in a town that had a train into the city which I would use on a fairly regular basis.
-My sister no longer has the photograph, but there is a good chance it could have been me.
+My sister no longer has the message, but there is a good chance it could have been me.
 I think this type of thing probably happens to everyone from time to time, but if you notice patterns or someone is adamant that you look ‘exactly’ like someone they know, perhaps it is something worth investigating.
 (Related: Three Identical Strangers)

 • SUSPICIOUS BIRTH LOCATION •